timdean27/Sneakers-App-2/README.md

 ## About The Project

-As a personal collecter/resller of sneakers I wanted to creat an appthat will let me categorize, add, update, and delete sneakers in my collection/inventory as well as a page to keep track of upcoming releases
+As a personal collecter/reseller of sneakers I wanted to create an app that will let me categorize, add, update, and delete sneakers in my collection/inventory as well as a page to keep track of upcoming releases.

-I also wanted to keep some minior accounting information to track when the sneaker was sold for how much and if the sale was profitable.
+I also wanted to keep some minor accounting information to track when the sneaker was sold, for how much, and if the sale was profitable.

 ### Built With